NWK988W

 NWK 988W Owners and continued history

-It wasn’t until about 10 years or so later, I found out NWK866W was on the IOM with Andy McClements (Owned for 38 years) of Colby an amateur Rally Driver, who also kept a collection of interesting sporting cars.
-He sadly died in 2015 and his family sent the car to the local garage to get it running again ready for sale.
+It wasn’t until about ten years later that I discovered NWK 988W had ended up on the Isle of Man with Andy McClements of Colby, an amateur rally driver who owned it for 38 years and maintained a collection of interesting sporting cars.
+Sadly, Andy passed away in 2015, and his family had the car sent to a local garage to get it running again in preparation for sale.

 When NWK988W first arrived with me in March 2022 it’s mileage was just 18,171 from new!